turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 Within the constructor, it's important to immediately call `super()` in cases where our class extends any other class that also has a defined constructor.
 Calling `super()` calls the constructor for our parent class and allows it to initialize itself.
 This allows `this` to have a defined value **within the constructor**.
 Constructors are great for setting up our component and initializing state.
 However, this is **NOT** a place you should consider making a network request.

 This does not mean that every class NEEDS a constructor.
 The [default constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor#Default_constructors) is used if you aren't modifying it.
 There is even an [eslint rule](http://eslint.org/docs/rules/no-useless-constructor) for detecting this.
+Basically, if you don't need to initialize state or bind any methods, you don't need to implement a constructor for your component.
+It will get called automatically behind the scenes.

 Rule of thumb, though, is typically "if you have a constructor in your code, you must call super".
 In fact, browsers today will throw an error if you are using ES6 syntax and try to call a constructor method without `super()`.